 Showing results for your search

-We know this is a worrying time for everyone.
-The safety and wellbeing of people we support, our staff and volunteers, is our priority.
+We know this is a worrying time for everyone and the safety and wellbeing of the people we support, our staff and volunteers, remains our priority.

 Linda tells us about her experience with online disability hate crime during the pandemic.

 Neil tells us about how he's been able to stay connected during the pandemic thanks to our Discover IT @ Home programme.

 Touch is an important aspect of day-to-day life for Mandela George Gaya, a student with a visual impairment living in Kenya.
 But once the coronavirus pandemic hit, social distancing measures and stigma around disability left him feeling like a...

 Every child has a right to an education.
 An education that is inclusive and that values every learner.
 Amalie Quevedo is part of our International Technical team.
 She explores how Universal Design is an essential part of inclusive education.

 The coronavirus pandemic is continuing to affect the world.
 Whether that's from everyday living to employment and education.
 Amalie Quevedo is part of our International Technical team.
 She explores the impact of the pandemic on our inclusive...